mikaelweill/documenso/voice-signature.md

    - ✅ Display transcript during signing for user verification
    - ✅ Added robust error handling for transcript processing

-2. **Speaker Verification** (⬜ Planned):
+2. **Speaker Verification** (🟡 In Progress):
+   - ✅ Added voice enrollment during signup process
+   - ✅ Created infrastructure for storing voice patterns
    - ⬜ Compare voice biometrics against enrolled voice patterns
    - ⬜ Verify the identity of the signer based on voice characteristics
-   - ⬜ More secure than traditional signature methods
-   - ⬜ Requires enrollment process and voice pattern storage
+   - ⬜ Implement machine learning models for voice analysis

 This approach provides two layers of security: verifying what was said and who said it.